June 11, 2012

-One of the best ways to insure the know-how doesn’t leave once with the employee is to begin building a knowledgebase.
+One of the best ways to ensure the know-how doesn’t leave once with the employee is to begin building a knowledge base.
 There are several ways to accomplish this, the most helpful being a Computerized Maintenance Management System (CMMS) software application that provides the tools for "maintenance documentation".
 A good CMMS software package will contain features that allow you to record the step-by-step procedures to safely and efficiently complete any maintenance task.
 Initially, this will take some time and a commitment on your part, but the benefits of doing so will last well into the future.

 Does the CMMS software package you currently use allow you to "Attach" existing documents to your various Maintenance Records?
 This is a valuable tool when, for instance, a department already has Safety Procedures or Job Safety Analysis (JSAs) records maintained in another program like Microsoft Word or Microsoft Excel.
 This is a great place to start and could reduce your implementation time significantly.
 Windows-based CMMS software applications should also allow ‘copy and paste’ from one application to another.

 Populating your CMMS Maintenance Records with existing information allows documentation to be linked to other features within the CMMS software.
-Safety Master, Preventive Maintenance and even ISO/QS9000 Records can provide this knowledgebase information directly to the maintenance staff.
+Safety Master, Preventive Maintenance, and even ISO/QS9000 Records can provide this knowledgebase information directly to the maintenance staff.
 Periodic reviews and updates of your procedures (which, by the way, is a critical component of maintaining and retaining an ISO/QS-9000 certification) can also be managed through your CMMS software.